folio-org/folio-install/kubernetes-rancher/readme.md

 One URL is for proxying front-end and the other is for proxying Okapi traffic.<br/>
 The Okapi traffic URL is the URL used when building Stripes.<br/>
 When setting up Load Balancing/Ingress, target the Service name instead of Workload name if you have specific ports you have set in the Workload.<br/>
+To have default Rancher 2.0 nginx ingress be a little more smart about DNS round-robin, add annotations in Rancher 2.0 GUI Service Discovery for Okapi and Stripes:

+nginx.ingress.kubernetes.io/upstream-fail-timeout = 1
+nginx.ingress.kubernetes.io/upstream-max-fails = 2

 ## Pro Tips